 If you’d like some inspiration you can download the beginner, intermediate and expert patterns below to use as a guide.

 Advanced patterns guide

-This year we have a 6,000 hat target.
-Make sure you bring your hats to our centre in Cowick Street and we will send them off from here.
-We only have a few months to achieve our target!
+This year we have a 6,000 hat target and only a few months of knitting in which to achieve it.
+Make sure you bring your hats to our centre in Cowick Street by 1st July and we will send them off from here.
+You can find us at: